m-dhooge/stib/README.md

 Only the steps that need to mount a filesystem (e.g. loop or dev) are more easily done directly from the host.
-To be sure no parts are compiled from the docker host (with a potentially different version of the GCC compiler), it is advises to have no ARM compilers installed within the host.
+To be sure no parts are compiled from the docker host (with a potentially different version of the GCC compiler), it is advised to have no ARM compilers installed within the host.

 To ensure that your docker guest environment is setup correctly, we have